My Sinus Story

 - Take antioxidant P on a regular basis, if it were a recurring problem, to boost my immune system.
 It is also a good anti-inflammatory

-- Consider a chest percussion procedure is the fastest, natural way to eliminate phlegm according to some professionals
+- Consider a chest percussion procedure it is the fastest, natural way to eliminate phlegm according to some professionals

 - Watch for any of the following symptoms: